Give your sales teams the opportunity to REALLY grow!

 3: Interesting

-I have no problem watching an epic movie more than once (or anything Disney thanks to my 2-year-old [get advice from him HERE])...
+I have no problem watching an epic movie more than once (or anything Disney thanks to my 2-year-old)...
 I've even watched the entire Game of Thrones Series twice.
 I've read my favorite books over and over, and I DEFINITELY order the same thing each time I dine at my favorite surf n' turf taco joint.

 But there is something so INSANELY UNinteresting and painfully dull about experiencing the same sales pitch or tactics or personality, that I, and all of the other prospects they're targeting, will RUN from people like that.

-But it's not they're fault.
+But it's not their fault.
 They're just following the same guidance they were given by their previous employers, and before them, and so on.
 Now you.
-They're a cookie cutter sales puppet with you pulling their strings, while their personality gets covered in one-liners and pivot tools.
+They're a cookie-cutter sales puppet with you pulling their strings, while their personality gets covered in one-liners and pivot tools.

 Blech.
-No wonder the trending isn't looking good.
+No wonder the trend isn't looking good.

 When I was in staffing, I was also the singer of a rock band that played on the weekends.
-And EVERY one of my clients new it (and even attended our shows!), just like I knew about THEIR lives and became friends outside of work.
+And EVERY one of my clients knew it (and even attended our shows!), just like I knew about THEIR lives, and became friends outside of work.

 4:Creativity